top of page

 Can I be arrested as a foreigner without a court order?

-No, a planned arrest without a judicial decision is always unlawful.
-In this respect, only the judge can decide on the permissibility of a deprivation of liberty.
-A judicial decision must be obtained without delay for any deprivation of liberty not based on a judicial order.
-The police themselves may not hold anyone in their custody for longer than until the end of the day following their arrest (Art.
-104 of the Basic Law).
-To implement the requirement that a judge rule on the detention, on-call services are to be set up at the courts (Federal Constitutional Court, order of 12 March 2019 – 2 BvR 675/14).
-According to the case-law of the Federal Constitutional Court, the on-call service must be set up at least between 6 a.m. and 9 p.m.
+No, without a judicial decision, a planned arrest is always unlawful.
+Therefore, only the judge has the right to decide on the admissibility of a deprivation of liberty.
+For any deprivation of liberty not based on a judicial order, a judicial decision must be obtained immediately.
+The police themselves may not hold anyone in their own custody longer than until the end of the day after their arrest (Article 104 of the Basic Law).

 bottom of page